WBT - FAQ

 And for those applicants which are operating companies:

-• describe the basic business model (i.e. how the technology ultimately leads to making money) in terms of anticipated gross or net margins.
+• describe the basic business model (i.e. how the technology ultimately leads to making money) in terms of anticipated gross net margins.

 What happens if I am selected to Present?

-If you are selected to present you will be notified via email in late January.
-Upon registering for the event ($620 per person), you will be provided access to wealth of resources that make the WBT a one-of-a-kind event.
+Upon registering for the event ($650 per person), you will be provided access to wealth of resources that make the WBT a one-of-a-kind event.
 Specifically, each presenting company or institution will receive one-on-one mentor support (2 professionals) in developing a 6-minute presentation, the opportunity to identify and invite specific investors and strategic partners, develop a press release, perform a dry-run/dress rehearsal of your presentation, and tap a wealth of resources exclusive to WBT presenters.
 The WBT staff is also available by phone or email to assist you every step of the way.
-All presentations will take place on March 22-23, 2011 at the Arlington Convention Center.

 Who has presented at past WBTshowcases?